 Apart from the fact that the videos provide clear instructions, their use is also perceived as easier among employees.
 Employees often find it much more fun to watch instruction videos than to read a protocol.
 The videos are watched frequently and enthusiastically.

 “In the beginning we were a bit apprehensive about introducing the GPAL app.
-But in practice it was a very positive experience , because all employees received a very clear and accompanying e-mail.
+But in practice it was a very positive experience , because all employees received a very clear and accompanying email.
 The app itself is also very user-friendly.”

-– Denise, Team Leader
+– Denise, Team leader

 Performance support & increased employability